federicabraccioli/federicabraccioli.github.io/_pages/about.md

   - /about.html
 ---

-I am a Postdoctoral Researcher at the Institute for Economic Analysis (IAE-CSIC) and the Barcelona School of Economics (BSE).
-I hold a Ph.D. in Economics from the University of Geneva.
+I am a Postdoctoral Researcher at the [Institute for Economic Analysis](https://www.iae.csic.es/investigadorPersonalAbout.php?idinvestigador=3810&lang=ing) (IAE-CSIC) and the [Barcelona School of Economics](https://bse.eu/) (BSE) in Spain.
+I hold a Ph.D. in Economics from the [University of Geneva](https://www.unige.ch/gsem/en/research/institutes/iee/) in Switzerland.

-My main research interests are Political and Labor Economics.
-My work on Political Economy focuses on contract enforcement institutions and organized crime.
-I study the consequences of ineffective civil tribunals on the presence of organized crime, new measures of organized crime activities, and their persistence over time.
-I also study Labor and Education Economics, particularly the effect of the college major choice on labor market outcomes in the context of multiple unordered choices.
+**Research interests:** Political Economy, Labour Economics, Applied Economics

+**I am on the Job Market in 2023/24 for the first time.**

 I am co-founder of [Rare Voices in Economics](https://www.rarevoicesineconomics.com/), an association that implements strategies to break self-perpetuating mechanisms that inhibit diversity and inclusion in the economic profession.